Are you looking for the best day trips from Washington DC? This is a list of the obvious Washington DC day trips mixed with a few unexpected choices.

 Washington DC to Easton Distance: 73 miles (1 hour, 23 minutes)

 The town of Easton was founded in 1710 and was formerly called Talbot Court House.
 It is located along the Eastern Shore of the epic Chesapeake Bay.

 The name Easton is said to have originated from Easton in Somersetshire, England.
 This is one of the best Washington DC day trips for those looking for a quiet getaway near the coast but close to a larger city.

-Easton, famous for its architecture and charming structures, provides a rich historical trip for its visitors.
+Easton, famous for its architecture and charming structures, provides a rich historical trip for its visitors and a fantastic Maryland romantic getaway.
 The Avalon Theatre is a renowned venue for performing arts.